-- Farmers could get rid of field trials, benefiting from advantages of the AI, which will significantly save money.
+- Farmers could get rid of field trials, benefiting from advantages of the AI, which will save significant amounts of money.

-- AI food tracking will enable us to sell food before it becomes a waste, connecting farmers with restaurants or people buying food more efficient.
+- AI food tracking will enable us to sell food before it becomes waste, through more efficiently connecting farmers with restaurants or people buying food.

-The main challenge, to make these ideas a reality can’t be delivered by one company.
+The main challenge to make these ideas a reality can’t be delivered by one company.
 The whole industry needs to be changed.
-The entire network of partners is required to help these changes to make a significant impact on the world.
+An entire network of partners is required to help these changes make a significant impact on the world.

 This problem is getting more attention worldwide.
-Since 2011, more people are searching for “Food Waste” In Google:
+Since 2011, more people have been searching for “Food Waste” in Google.

 We already know that among the investments in AI technology, there are significant investments in the Food Manufacturing sector.
-AI could easily predict many issues in agriculture, for example, then people could, and investors begin to notice it.
+For example, AI can more easily predict many issues in agriculture than people can, and investors are beginning to notice it.

-Switzerland-based agricultural tech firm Gayama raised over $3.2 million in funding AI project.
+The Switzerland-based agricultural tech firm Gayama raised over $3.2 million in funding for an AI project.
 They use drones with hyperspectral cameras that detect changes in water, fertilizer, pests, and crop yields.
 Then the AI algorithms can find potential threats and alert farmers.
-AI algorithms can also suggest certain actions the human must take to make the best out of their resources.
-Harvesting is also an interesting case of usage Machine Learning in analyzing satellite data on the Earth’s surface.
-The purpose is to find the places that could use some help from investors or the government for improvement and providing more food as a result.
+AI algorithms can also suggest certain actions the human must take to best use their resources.
+An interesting case of the usage of Machine Learning in harvesting is through the analysis of satellite data on the Earth’s surface.
+The purpose is to find places that could use some help from investors or the government for improvement, which allows the providing of more food as a result.

-If we talk about the agricultural industry in the context of the food industry there is a lot of room to grow.
+If we talk about the agricultural industry in the context of the food industry, there is a lot of room to grow.
 Farming is still outdated in many parts of our planet.
-Britain’s Institution of Mechanical Engineers claims that they are 550 billion liters of water wasted annually in the crop production process.
+Britain’s Institution of Mechanical Engineers claims there are 550 billion liters of water wasted annually in the crop production process.
 Artificial Intelligence has a chance to solve this problem somehow in the future and reduce this number.
 Successfully solving this problem could raise the production of food by 60% or even more.
-Machine Learning and AI are nascent, but there will be plenty of solutions to eliminate waste in food production and raising their effectiveness.
+Machine Learning and AI are nascent, but there will be plenty of solutions to eliminate waste in food production.

-The 77 Lab, for example, already introduced smart bots that could pick food straight from the plant, eliminating the ineffectiveness of human farm labor.
-There were automated pickers in the past, but these robots are using Machine Learning and could tell the level of ripeness of the fruit, distinct the fruits from other plants better and handle fruits more careful.
-What will happen if this will be more adopted?
+The 77 Lab, for example, has already introduced smart bots that can pick food straight from the plant, eliminating the ineffectiveness of human farm labor.
+There were automated pickers in the past, but these robots are using Machine Learning and can determine the level of ripeness of fruit, distinguish fruits from other plants in a better manner, and handle fruits more carefully.
+What will happen if this is more widely adopted?
 This is just one way for the Food Industry to benefit from ML.
-Iron Ox, have built entire farms based on robotics, that don’t even suppose to be handled with the help of humans.
-How fast we will get such innovations worldwide?
+Iron Ox has built entire farms based on robotics that aren’t even supposed to be handled with the help of humans.
+How fast will we see such innovations worldwide?
 Time will only tell.

 During the 2019-2024 period, the Food and Beverage market is expected to register a CAGR of over 65.3%.
 The leaders of the industry are already transforming their businesses by enabling cutting-edge technologies in their processes.
 North America is expected to be a significant part of this explosion.
 Take a look:

 - The United States of America is a leading region in its area.
-In 2017, the USA was the second biggest region of the AI food industry market in the world, with a 29.1% market share.
+In 2017, the USA was the second-largest region of the AI food industry market in the world, with a 29.1% market share.

-- North America has a really high level of readiness for AI adoption, that’s why it has high automation potential that expected to occur at the regional level in the period between 2019 and 2030.
+- North America has a really high level of readiness for AI adoption; that’s why it has a high automation potential that is expected to occur at the regional level in the period between 2019 and 2030.

-Increasing the Application of Artificial Intelligence in the Food Industry in this region is inevitable because is a low-margin and high volume industry.
-Even the slightest increase in efficiency can make a significant impact on the success of the companies.
+Increasing the application of Artificial Intelligence in the Food Industry in this region is inevitable because is a low-margin and high-volume industry.
+Even the slightest increase in efficiency can make a significant impact on the success of companies.

-- Recently there are more and more companies are trusting Artificial Intelligence with improving supply chain management thorough logistics, predictive analytics and also adding transparency.
+- Recently, more and more companies are trusting Artificial Intelligence to improve supply chain management thorough logistics and predictive analytics as well as to add transparency.

 - Digitization of the supply chain ultimately drives revenue and provides a better understanding of the situation.
-AI can analyze the enormous amount of data that is beyond human capability.
+AI can analyze enormous amounts of data that are beyond human capability.

-- Artificial Intelligence helps businesses to reduce time to market and better dealing with uncertainties.
+- Artificial Intelligence helps businesses to reduce time to market and better deal with uncertainties.

-The implementation of AI and ML in food manufacturing and restaurant business is already moving the industry to a new level, enabling less human errors, less waste of abundant products, costs saved for storage/delivery and transportation and well as happier customers, quicker service, voice search, and more personalized orders.
-Robotics is still a quite subtle thing to introduce, even for big factories and restaurant businesses, but it will occupy its niche very soon, bringing an obvious benefit in the long run.
+The implementation of AI and ML in food manufacturing and restaurant businesses is already moving the industry to a new level, enabling fewer human errors and less waste of abundant products; lowering costs for storage/delivery and transportation; and creating happier customers, quicker service, voice searching, and more personalized orders.
+Robotics is still quite a subtle thing to introduce, even for big factories and restaurant businesses, but it will occupy its niche very soon, bringing an obvious benefit in the long run.

-If you have any questions or need a consultation on Machine learning in the Food industry– contact us to receive it from our Data Scientists.
-Boost your awareness with reading articles on Machine learning and AI in our Blog.
+If you have any questions or need a consultation on Machine Learning in the Food industry, contact us to learn more from our Data Scientists.
+In the meantime, boost your awareness by reading articles on Machine Learning and AI on our blog.